Wopple/limber-timber/docs/index.md

 ### Templates

-Templating is usually hacked into migrations using string interpolation before running the migrations tool.
 In Limber Timber, templates are first class.
-If you so choose to use string interpolation anyway, well...
-I hope you know what you are doing!
+This means you do not need a preprocessing step in your deployments to fill out parameters.
+You write your templates in data and provide those template files to the migration runner.

 ### Scanning